rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

 ^^^^^^^^^^^

-All cartesian poses used to display the robot's links are defined with respect to a base frame, also know as "Fixed Frame" in RViz.
+All cartesian poses used to display the robot's links are defined with respect to a base frame, also known as "Fixed Frame" in RViz.
 The default in RViz is "map".
 This default is often ignored in URDFs.
 When the "fixed frame" is not correctly defined, you will get some warnings regarding lookups in TF2 not found.
 For example, the Phantom Omni URDF